WICG/scroll-to-text-fragment/EXTENSIONS.md

 The existing [scroll-to-text-fragment
-spec](https://wicg.github.io/scroll-to-text-fragment/) enables links to specific textual content within a page, however there are many kinds of non-textual content which may also be of interest.
+spec](https://wicg.github.io/scroll-to-text-fragment/) enables links to specific textual content within a page.
+However there are many kinds of non-textual content which may also be of interest.
 This document explores several use cases and proposes methods by which they may be addressed.